 As part of the Defeating Malaria effort, Dean Michelle Williams invites established individuals with diverse backgrounds, experiences, and expertise in malaria to spend a period of time in residence at Harvard University.
 Sponsored by the ExxonMobil Foundation, a dedicated partner in supporting the university’s goal of eradicating global malaria, the ExxonMobil Malaria Scholar in Residence Program offers a unique opportunity for those who have recently served in high-level positions in business, government, multilateral institutions, non-profit organizations, and research to spend time at Harvard sharing experiences with students and collaborating with renowned academic colleagues.

-Dr. N. Regina Rabinovich is the 2012-2016 ExxonMobil Malaria Scholar in Residence at Harvard University.
+Dr. N. Regina Rabinovich is the 2012-2018 ExxonMobil Malaria Scholar in Residence at Harvard University.
 Prior to joining Harvard T.H.
 Chan School of Public Health, Dr. Rabinovich was the Director of Infectious Diseases Unit at the Bill & Melinda Gates Foundation where she oversaw the development and implementation of strategies to combat malaria, pneumonia, diarrhea and neglected infectious diseases.
+She currently serves as President of the American Society of Tropical Medicine & Hygiene.
 “I’m excited to join one of the world’s leading academic institutions and to help leverage Harvard’s resources in the fight against malaria,” says Dr. Rabinovich.